-The raincoat…it’s for kids who’ll be waiting for the bus during a drizzle and the supremely unfashionable in hiking pants and comfortable shoes.
-We haven’t seen it on the fashion radar in quite some time – except for in the strictly classic sense.
-How can men wear a raincoat fashionably?
+The raincoat… it’s for kids who’ll be waiting for the bus during a drizzle and the supremely unfashionable in hiking pants and comfortable shoes.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!